Everolimus and Bevacizumab in Advanced Non-Clear Cell Renal Cell Carcinoma (RCC)

 - Patients with a known history of HIV seropositivity.

-Patients who have any severe and/or uncontrolled medical conditions or other conditions that could affect their participation in the study such as: unstable angina pectoris (at any time), symptomatic congestive heart failure (NYHA II, III, IV) (at any time), serious uncontrolled cardiac arrhythmia (at any time), myocardial infarction or cerebrovascular accidents ≤ 6 months prior to first study treatment or history of left ventricular dysfunction
+- unstable angina pectoris (at any time), symptomatic congestive heart failure (NYHA III, IV) (at any time), serious uncontrolled cardiac arrhythmia (at any time), myocardial infarction, cerebrovascular accidents, or symptomatic left ventricular dysfunction ≤ 6 months prior to first study treatment

 - symptomatic intrinsic lung disease requiring oxygen supplementation at baseline